MicrosoftDocs/learn/learn-pr/azure/intro-to-bot-service-bot-framework-composer/includes/2-what-is-azure-bot-service.md

 ### Bot Framework SDK

 *Bot Framework SDK* is a modular set of components for building and extending bots.
 The Bot Framework SDK is available for C#, JavaScript, Typescript, Python, and Java (preview).
 The SDK includes tools for various stages of bot development to help you design and build bots.
 Extend bots with the Bot Framework SDK and code when you need bots to perform more complex activities.
-These activities include bots integrating with dependencies such as REST APIs.
+These activities include bots integrating with dependencies such as authentication services or non-standard web services.

 ### Bot Framework Emulator

-*Bot Framework Emulator* is a desktop application that allows bot developers to test and debug bots, either locally or remotely.
+*Bot Framework Emulator* is a desktop application that emulates a bot client interface so you can interact with your bot for testing, either locally or remotely.
 Using the Emulator, you can chat with your bot and inspect the messages that your bot sends and receives.
 The Emulator displays messages as they would appear in a web chat UI and logs JSON requests and responses as you exchange messages with your bot.
 Before you deploy your bot to the cloud, run it locally and test it using the Emulator.
 You can test your bot using the Emulator even if you haven't yet created it with Azure Bot Service or configured it to run on any channels.

-### Azure Bot

-The *Azure Bot* resource enables you to register your Composer or SDK bot in the Azure Bot Service.
-You can build, connect, and manage bots to interact with your users wherever they are, from your app or website to Teams, Messenger, and many other channels.

 ### Other bot-building tools